Our Services

 Zinc may shorten that timeline slightly, but it does not:

-If you're unsure whether your symptoms are actually a typical cold or something more serious, use a free AI-powered Common Cold (Upper Respiratory Tract Infection) symptom checker to get personalized guidance on whether you should seek medical care.
+If you're unsure whether your symptoms are actually a typical cold or something that requires medical attention, you can use a free AI-powered symptom checker for Common Cold (Upper Respiratory Tract Infection) to get personalized guidance and help determine your next steps.

 If you decide to try zinc: